The Clinical Science Program is especially interested in receiving

-The test scores for Verbal, Quantitative, and Analytic (Written) sections of the Graduate Record Examination (GRE) will not be accepted as part of the application package this year due to the coronavirus pandemic.
-The Psychology Subject GRE is not required and will not be used for evaluation purposes during the admission process.
-However, it is helpful for fulfilling program requirements, and students who enroll in our program may choose to take the test anytime before the end of their first year.
+If you are a Clinical Science Concentration applicant, please note: the Psychology Subject GRE is not required and will not be used for evaluation purposes during the admission process.
+However, it is helpful for fulfilling Clinical Science program requirements, and students who enroll in our program may choose to take the test any time before the end of their first year.***

 The application on the Graduate College website requires a personal essay,